sumowll/BD4H-Bootcamp/docs/homework.md

 ## Important dates

-- Jan 10: Homework 1 due
+- Jan 23: Homework 1 due
-- Sep 19: Homework 2 due
+- Feb 6: Homework 2 due
-- Oct 3: Homework 3 due
+- Feb 20: Homework 3 due
-- Oct 24: Homework 4 due
+- Mar 13: Homework 4 due
-- Nov 7: Homework 5 due
+- Mar 27: Homework 5 due
 ## Release

 Homework of this class will be distributed through [Canvas](http://gatech.instructure.com/).
+All homework material can only be used within class.

 ## Discussion